A Comprehensive Survey on Deep Graph Representation Learning

 \subsection{Contrast-Based pretext task design}

-The mutual information maximization principle, which implement self-supervising by predicting the similarity between the two augmented views, forms the foundation of contrast-based approaches.
-Since mutual information represent the degree of correlation between two samples, we can maximize it in augmented pairs and minimize it in random-selected pairs.
+The mutual information maximization principle, which implements self-supervising by predicting the similarity between the two augmented views, forms the foundation of contrast-based approaches.
+Since mutual information represents the degree of correlation between two samples, we can maximize it in augmented pairs and minimize it in random-selected pairs.

-The contrast-based graph SSL taxonomy can be formulated as Equation \ref{ssl:contrast}.
-The discriminator that calculates similarity of sample pairs is indicated by pretext decoder $g$. $\mathcal{G}^{(1)}$ and $\mathcal{G}^{(2)}$ are two variants of $G$ that have been augmented.
-Since graph contrastive learning methods differ from each other in 1) view generation, 2) MI estimation method we introduce this methodology in these 2 perspectives.
+The contrast-based graph SSL taxonomy can be formulated as Eq. \ref{ssl:contrast}.
+The discriminator that calculates the similarity of sample pairs is indicated by pretext decoder $g$. $\mathcal{G}^{(1)}$ and $\mathcal{G}^{(2)}$ are two variants of $G$ that have been augmented.
+Since graph contrastive learning methods differ from each other in 1) view generation, 2) MI estimation method we introduce this methodology in these two perspectives.